Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming

-Using this approach, symbolic policies are discovered for benchmark linear and non-linear environments as well as a simulation of an industrial problem.
-Dynamic policies are successfully evolved in environments with partial observability and varying parameter settings whereas static policies obtain limited performance in these settings.
+In this paper, we introduce a method for evolving memory-based symbolic policies with GP to solve dynamic control tasks, where continuous-time dynamically changing latent variables represent the memory (Fig.~\ref{Fig: overview}).
+Using this approach, symbolic policies are successfully evolved in linear and non-linear environments, under several challenging circumstances such as partial observability and varying environment settings, where memory-less policies obtain limited performance.
 High-performing symbolic policies are still discovered when the control dimension increases, showing that our method is scalable.
-Furthermore, we find that the evolved symbolic policies obtain comparable performance as the black-box baseline, given by neural differential equations~\cite{chen2018neural}.
-The key contribution of our work is a method for discovering interpretable high-performing static and dynamic symbolic policies with GP without requiring human expertise.
+Furthermore, we find that the evolved symbolic policies obtain performance comparable to the black-box baseline, given by neural differential equations~\cite{chen2018neural}.
+The key contribution of our work is a method for discovering interpretable high-performing memory-based symbolic policies using GP without requiring human expertise.